Hafez al-Assad: Lebanese Civil War

 In early 1976 Assad was approached by Lebanese politicians for help in forcing the resignation of Suleiman Frangieh, the Christian President of Lebanon.
-Although Assad was open to change, he resisted attempts by some Lebanese politicians to enlist him in Frangieh's ouster; when General Abdul Aziz al-Ahdāb attempted to seize power, Syrian troops stopped him.
+Assad resisted attempts by some Lebanese politicians to enlist him in Frangieh's ouster; when General Abdul Aziz al-Ahdāb attempted to seize power, Syrian troops stopped him.
 In the meantime, radical Lebanese leftists were gaining the upper hand in the military conflict.
 Kamal Jumblatt, leader of the Lebanese National Movement (LNM), believed that his strong military position would compel Frangieh's resignation.
 Assad did not wish a leftist victory in Lebanon which would strengthen the position of the Palestinians.
 He did not want a rightist victory either, instead of seeking a middle-ground solution which would safeguard Lebanon and the region.
 When Jumblatt met with Assad on 27 March 1976, he tried to persuade him to let him "win" the war; Assad replied that a ceasefire should be in effect to ensure the 1976 presidential elections.
 Meanwhile, on Assad's orders Syria sent troops into Lebanon without international approval.

 While Yasser Arafat and the PLO had not officially taken a side in the conflict, several PLO members were fighting with the LNM.
 Assad attempted to steer Arafat and the PLO away from Lebanon, threatening him with a cutoff of Syrian aid.
 The two sides were unable to reach an agreement.
 When Frangieh stepped down in 1976, Syria pressured Lebanese members of parliament to elect Elias Sarkis president.
 One-third of the Lebanese members of parliament (primarily supporters of Raymond Edde) boycotted the election to protest American and Syrian interference.

 On 31 May 1976, Syria began a full-scale intervention in Lebanon to (according to the official Syrian account) end bombardment of the Maronite cities of Qubayat and Aandqat.
 Before the intervention, Assad and the Syrian government were one of several interests in Lebanon; afterward, they were the controlling factors in Lebanese politics.
 On Assad's orders, the Syrian troop presence slowly increased to 30,000.
 Syria received approval for the intervention from the United States and Israel to help them defeat Palestinian forces in Lebanon.
 The Ba'athist group As-Sa'iqa and the PLA's Hittīn brigade fought Palestinians who sided with the LNM.